Where Our Grapes Come From

 Both our Napa Valley and Alexander Valley Cabernet Sauvignons are created using grapes from our own vineyards , as well as grapes grown by a small group of carefully selected independent growers with whom we have long-term relationships.

-Soda Canyon Ranch Vineyard
+Soda Canyon Vineyard

-A visit to our Soda Canyon Ranch is one of those “aha!” moments.
+A visit to our Soda Canyon Vineyard is one of those “aha!” moments.
 You pull off Soda Canyon Road, head down a narrow lane, and suddenly the vista opens up and you’re looking at a breathtaking “valley within a valley,” with undulating slopes, steep inclines and hillsides as far as the eye can see.
 Even locals say, “I can’t believe this is here.”

-We purchased Soda Canyon Ranch in 1999, and since then it has become one of our premier Napa Valley vineyards, featuring the five Bordeaux varietals that create the layered flavors and complexity of our Napa Valley Cabernet Sauvignon.
+We purchased Soda Canyon Vineyard in 1999, and since then it has become one of our premier Napa Valley vineyards, featuring the five Bordeaux varietals that create the layered flavors and complexity of our Napa Valley Cabernet Sauvignon.
 Situated on the first bench off the Napa Valley floor, the climate is warm and dry, yet profoundly influenced by the moderating effect of the cooling San Pablo Bay.
 The hilly terrain has closely spaced vine rows with various sun exposures.
 The volcanic soils feature large rocks mixed with gravel – ideal for the heat-loving red Bordeaux varieties we’ve planted here.

 Jump Rock Vineyard